List of African-American mathematicians: Historical landmarks

-1992: Mathematician Freeman Hrabowski becomes President of the University of Maryland.
+1992: Mathematician Freeman Hrabowski became president of the University of Maryland.

-1994: The Blackwell Lecture is established for MAA meetings, jointly by MAA and NAM, as well as the NAM Wilkins Lecture and Bharucha-Reid Lecture.
+1994: The Blackwell Lecture was established for MAA meetings, jointly by MAA and NAM, as well as the NAM Wilkins Lecture and Bharucha-Reid Lecture.

 1995: The first CAARMS – Conference for African American Researchers in Mathematical Sciences – was held, to highlight the work of researchers and students and encourage the careers of under-represented groups in mathematics.
 Proceedings are published by the American Mathematical Society in its Contemporary Mathematics series.

-1995: Gregory Battle becomes first African American awarded doctorate degree in theoretical algebra from Washington University in St. Louis.

 1997: Kathleen Adebola Okikiolu was the first African American awarded a Sloan Research Fellowship and Presidential Early Career Award for Scientists and Engineers.

-1997 Scott W. Williams produced the website, Mathematicians of the African Diaspora, a collection of African-American mathematicians, newsletter, and resources on Africans in mathematics.
+1997 Scott W. Williams produced the website Mathematicians of the African Diaspora, a collection of African-American mathematicians, newsletter, and resources on Africans in mathematics.
 By early 2007 it had close to 5 million visitors.
 The website has been cataloged by the Library of Congress.

 1999: The mathematics departments of the 25 highest-ranked universities in the US had more than 900 faculty members, of whom 4 were African-American.

-2003: Clarence F. Stephens is the first African-American to be honored with the Mathematical Association of America's (MAA) most prestigious award, for Distinguished Service to Mathematics.
+2003: Clarence F. Stephens was the first African-American to be honored with the Mathematical Association of America's (MAA) most prestigious award, for Distinguished Service to Mathematics.

 2004: The Association for Women in Mathematics (AWM) and MAA formally established the Etta Zuber Falconer Lecture.

 2015: Katherine Coleman Johnson received the Presidential Medal of Freedom.

-2016: Hidden Figures, by Margot Lee Shetterley, is published, going on to win multiple awards and reach number 1 on the New York Times bestseller list.
+2016: Hidden Figures, by Margot Lee Shetterley, was published, going on to win multiple awards and reach number 1 on the New York Times bestseller list.
 It tells the story of African-American women mathematicians at NASA during the space race.

-2017: The film adaptation, Hidden Figures, is nominated for best movie at the Academy Awards, and Katherine Johnson makes an appearance at the ceremony.
+2017: The film adaptation, Hidden Figures, was nominated for best movie at the Academy Awards, and Katherine Johnson makes an appearance at the ceremony.

 2020: The updated website Mathematicians of the African Diaspora debuted in October.
 The new site is supported by the National Association of Mathematicians (NAM) and the Educational Advancement Foundation (EAF).